An invitation to Alexandrov geometry: CAT(0) spaces: Two-convexity

 Assume $\phi_0\:\DD\to K$ is a continuous map of the disc $\DD$ such that $\phi_0(\partial \DD)\subset K_s$.

 Note that by the Morse lemma, there is a homotopy $\phi_t\:\DD\to K$ rel $\partial \DD$ such that $\phi_1(\DD)\subset K_s$.

-Indeed, we can construct a homotopy $\phi_t\:\DD\to K$ which decreases the maximum of $f\circ\phi$ on $\DD$ until the maximum occurs at a critical point $p$ of $f|_S$.
-This point cannot be negative, otherwise its index would be at least 2.
-If this critical point is positive then it is easy to decrease the maximum a little by pushing the disc from $S$ into $K$ in the direction of $-\nabla f_p$.
+Indeed, we can construct a homotopy $\phi_t\:\DD\to K$ that decreases the maximum of $f\circ\phi$ on $\DD$ until the maximum occurs at a critical point $p$ of~$f|_S$.
+This point cannot be negative; otherwise, its index would be at least 2.
+If this critical point is positive, then it is easy to decrease the maximum a little by pushing the disc from $S$ into $K$ in the direction of $-\nabla f_p$.

-Consider a closed curve $\gamma\:\SS^1\to K$ which is null-homotopic in $K$.
-Note that the distance function is convex.
+Consider a closed curve $\gamma\:\mathbb{S}^1\to K$ that is null-homotopic in~$K$.
+Note that the distance function is convex on $\EE^m$ by Exercise \ref{ex:displacement}.
 Therefore $f_0$ can be approximated by smooth strongly convex functions $f$ in general position.
-From above, there is a disc in $K$ with boundary $\gamma$ which lies arbitrary close to $\Conv\gamma$.
+From above, there is a disc in $K$ with boundary $\gamma$ that lies arbitrarily close to $\Conv\gamma$.
 Since $K$ is closed, the statement follows. \qeds

 Note that the ``if'' part proves a somewhat stronger statement.
-Namely, any plane curve $\gamma$ (\emph{not necessary simple}) which is contractible in $K$ is also contractible in the intersection of $K$ with the plane of $\gamma$.
+Namely, any plane curve $\gamma$ (not necessary simple) which is contractible in $K$ is also contractible in the intersection of $K$ with the plane of~$\gamma$.
 The latter condition does not hold for the complement of two planes in $\EE^4$, which is two-convex by Proposition~\ref{prop:two-hull}; see also Exercise~\ref{ex:two-planes} below.
-The following proposition shows that there are no such open examples in $\EE^3$.
+By the following proposition, there are no such examples in~$\EE^3$.